 by Lucky Byfleet

-Throughout history there are stories of humans being swallowed by whales, even in the bible there is the story of Jonah and the whale… but is this actually possible?
-Should you be scared that should you fall overboard whilst whale watching you’ll get gobbled up by a giant creature from the deep?
+Throughout history, we have heard stories that lead us to believe the possibility of a whale swallowing a human, even in the bible there is the story of Jonah and the whale… but is this actually possible?
+Due to all these tall tales, “can a whale swallow a human?” is a fair question.
+Should you be scared that if you fall overboard whilst whale watching you’ll get gobbled up by a giant creature from the deep?

-The short answer is no. All but one species of whale doesn’t even have a throat big enough to swallow you!
+The short answer is no. All but one species of whale don’t even have a throat big enough to swallow you!
 But which one does?

 But I read a news story about a whale swallowing a human…

 Recently there was an article in the Cape Cod Times about a man being supposedly eaten by a humpback whale, then spat back out.
-A human could definitely fit in a whale’s mouth – which can be up to about 3m in length, but the actual throat is tiny by comparison – its maximum expansion is only about 30-40cm and most of the time it is much smaller than that.
+Another famous story of a whale swallowing a human has been circulating the internet recently.
+A human could definitely fit in a whale’s mouth – which can be up to about 3m in length, but the actual throat is tiny by comparison – How big is a whale’s throat? its maximum expansion is only about 30-40cm and most of the time it is much smaller than that.

 This is the case with all baleen whales, they have huge mouths, no teeth, and a throat that is physical too small to swallow a human even if they wanted to!

-So if baleen whales can’t swallow a human which one can?
+So if baleen whales can’t, which whale can swallow a human?

 The only whale with a throat big enough to swallow a human is a sperm whale.
 That’s because they evolved to eat giant squid – an amazing creature much larger than you!
 You can see a giant squid in Londons Natural History Museum.